buffstop/PepCoopMembership/docs/development/index.rst

 ==============

-A release at C3S goes through user acceptance tests (UAT) in which the users check the application for issues.
-It seems convenient to have a corresponding branch named "uat" which the states of the UAT system.
-Therefore, when UAT starts, the release branch is merged into the uat branch.
+A release at C3S goes through user acceptance tests (UAT) in which the users check the application for issues, rigorously checking functionality of the newly developed features.

+It seems convenient to have a corresponding branch named "uat" with the states of the UAT system.
+Therefore, when UAT starts, the release branch is merged into the *uat* branch.

 .. code-block:: console